Pendo720/N.J-Matata/index.md

 measure is the average of the individual values on the four dimensions: Specification, Documentation, Implementation and Testing

 Note: the quantities on both the Testing and Documentation dimensions are negated for visualisation purposes.
+> Todo:
+> - explain the benefit and possible application of such framework
+> - include any references

 ### [Project 4: k-Means Clustering (C++)](https://github.com/Pendo720/kmeans-fp)
 #### _Overview_